nickgasperi/spotify-personal-streaming-analysis/README.md

   <img src = "images/spotify-hours-split-by-year.png" style="width:480px">
 </p>

 * From 2015–2020, my most streamed artist each year was a rapper.
-Since 2021, each top artist has been a rock band, signaling a major shift in genre preference.
+Since 2021, each top artist has been a rock band, signaling a shift in genre preference.

 <p align = "center">
   <img src = "images/spotify-artist-by-year.png">
 </p>

 * Green Day has emerged as my most consistently streamed artist in recent years.
-* The majority of my Green Day streaming has been spent listening to classic albums.
+The majority my streaming of this artist has been spent listening to classic albums.
 However, after spending a significant amount of time listening to the 2024 release, *Saviors*, my all-time streaming mix includes a blend of longtime favorites and newer releases.

 <p align = "center">
   <img src = "images/spotify-greenday-by-year.png">